 Principles.
-The solution space constraints that support the satisfaction of the introduced requirements are synthesized in Table 6.
+The solution space constraints that support the satisfaction of the introduced requirements are synthesized in Table 5.
 Note that since, execution constraints for data-intensive processes mainly derive from objects' state and relations, object models adaptation becomes the great source to evolve processes.

-Data Access First, all system data is captured (tacit and non-tacit platforms are modeled and their trace used to feed objects), standardized (by using the proposed data modeling notation) and accessible (not hidden behind applications).
+Data Access First, all system data is captured (by modeling either tacit or non-tacit applications and using their trace to feed their objects), standardized (by using a widely-accepted data modeling notation) and accessible (by not hidding data behind applications).
 Second, activity models prescribe objects' data access by specifying labeled associations, both imperative and declarative, at any granular level of activities and of objects.
 Third, related running activities are presented together using forms.
-Forms fields change dynamically since aggregate activity-related attributes that can be alternately submitted and may turn new attributes available.
+Forms fields change dynamically since aggregate activity-related attributes can be alternately submitted and may turn new attributes available (soundness must solve form's deadlocks).
 Fourth, there is a default criteria for the automatic definition of the activities' data scope based on the object models.
 An activity has not only access to its related object or attribute but may access related/internal/super objects and attributes if these associations declare public visibility.
 Fifth, authorization is separated from distribution using an object-based structure to manage agents' privilege access levels.
-Data-state Reaction First, the object-centered models' interplay assures that activities react on objects state in a traceable manner.
-Even the completion, failure or cancellation behaviour of an activity is, by omission (although editable), retrieved from its associated object specification.
-Second, it is possible to specify dependencies of different types (e.g. start-to-start) among data-attributes or any granular level of objects of different types, which generates expressive dependencies on the functional level and fosters an usable parallelization of attributed-based activities and the ability of process models to evolve through object models adaptation.
+Vertical (instance-based) and state-based authorization also define access levels. $Data\text{-}state \\ Reaction$ First, the object-centered models' interplay assures that activities react on objects state in a traceable manner.
+Even activity's completion, failure or cancellation behaviour is, by omission (although editable), retrieved from related object specification.
+Second, it is possible to specify dependencies of different types (e.g. start-to-start, finish-to-start, start-to-finish, finish-to-finish) among data-attributes or any granular level of objects, which generates expressive dependencies on the functional level and fosters an usable parallelization of attributed-based activities and the ability of process models to evolve through object models adaptation.
 Data-based Synchro.
-First , object state transitions may depend on conditions over the state of the related object instances and also affect their markings.
+First, object state transitions may depend on conditions over the state of the related object instances and also affect their markings.
 Communication among objects, always mediated by a third object, is derived from object models to process models and it enables the definition of asynchronous points of synchronization between processes.
-Second , the skeleton for the rule-set models is automatically generated on the basis of their input and output states and of expressive constructors.
-Third , rule-set models placed in objects' state transitions can comprise advanced formulas based on aggregation constructors, data-scope settings, time conditions and executable code additions.
-Data-based Granularity First , each compound activity is a composition of fine-grained activities and for each data-field exists an activity that triggers system acts to access and modify its content.
-Second , object model's relations of encapsulation constitute a criterion to derive the processes' composition, enabling zoom operations through different operational levels.
-Data Modeling Definition and continuously adaptation of data-intensive system is possible through dy- namical creation, edition and removal of objects at the process modeling level.
-Sound- ness and migration coherency of the affected object-centered instances is assured.
+Second, the skeleton for the rule-set models is automatically generated on the basis of their input and output states and of expressive constructors.
+Third, rule-set models placed in objects' state transitions can comprise advanced formulas based on aggregation constructors, data-scope settings, time conditions and executable code additions.
+Data-based Granularity First, each compound activity is a composition of fine-grained activities and for each data-field exists an activity that triggers system acts to access and modify its content.
+Second , object model's relations of encapsulation constitute a criterion to derive the processes' composition, enabling zoom operations through different operational levels. $Data\\Modeling$ Definition and continuously adaptation of data-intensive system is possible through dynamical creation, edition and removal of objects at the process modeling level.
+Soundness and migration coherency of the affected object-centered instances is assured.

-Table 6.
+Table 5.
 Principles for the FIVE Requirements